-Section 23.
-Subsections (1) and (2) of section 101.68, Florida Statutes, are amended to read:
+Section 28.
+Subsection (1) of section 101.68, Florida Statutes, is amended to read:

-- 101.68 Canvassing of vote-by-mail ballot.- - (1) (a) The supervisor of the county where the voter absent elector resides shall receive the voted ballot, at which time the supervisor shall compare the voter's signature of the elector on the voter's certificate with the signature of the voter elector in the registration books or the precinct register to determine whether the voter elector is duly registered in the county and must record on the voter's elector's registration record that the voter elector has voted.
-During the signature comparison process, the supervisor may not use any knowledge of the political affiliation of the voter whose signature is subject to verification.
+101.68 Canvassing of vote-by-mail ballot.-

+(1) (a) The supervisor of the county where the absent elector resides shall receive the voted ballot, at which time the supervisor shall compare the signature of the elector on the voter's certificate with the signature of the elector in the registration books or the precinct register to determine whether the elector is duly registered in the county and must record on the elector's registration record that the elector has voted.
+During the signature comparison process, the supervisor may not use any knowledge of the political affiliation of the elector voter whose signature is subject to verification.